-It’s only in 2012 that I started using travel insurance from World Nomads.
-In the last 4 years I purchased 9 travel insurance policies.
-Fortunately nothing ever happened to me – and I keep my fingers crossed – so I never needed to make a claim, fortunately.
+It’s in 2012 that I started using travel insurance from World Nomads.
+In the last years, I purchased over 10 travel insurance policies.
+Over the past years, no accident happened to me – I keep my fingers crossed – so I never needed to make a claim, fortunately.

 What is World Nomads – their best features

-WorldNomads.com offers travel insurance from international established and reliable underwriters, including BUPA Denmark, to travellers from over 150 countries travelling to 196 worldwide destinations.
+World Nomads offers travel insurance from international established and reliable underwriters, including BUPA Denmark, to travellers from over 150 countries travelling to 196 worldwide destinations.

 8 reasons to choose travel insurance from World Nomads